Adolf Hitler's bodyguard

-Adolf Hitler, dictator of Germany from 1933 to 1945, initiated World War II in Europe with the invasion of Poland in September 1939 and was central to the Holocaust.
-He was hated by his persecuted enemies and even by some of his own countrymen.
-Although attempts were made to assassinate him, none were successful.
-Hitler had numerous bodyguard units over the years which provided security.
+Adolf Hitler was dictator of Germany from 1933 to 1945, the initiator of World War II in Europe and central to the Holocaust.
+Over the years, he had numerous bodyguard units that provided security.
+Some 40 known schemes were made to assassinate him by ideological opponents, wartime enemies and Germans who wanted to save Germany from destruction.
+A very few of those reached the state of execution, but none were successful.

 When Hitler returned to Munich from military service in 1918, he became a member of the Nazi Party, an extremist far-right political party in Bavaria.
 In 1921, he was elected leader of the party.
 As his speeches promoted violence and racism, Hitler needed permanent security.

 Founded in 1920, the Sturmabteilung (SA) was the first of many paramilitary protection squads that worked to protect Nazi officials.
-In 1923, a small bodyguard unit, which became known as the Stosstrupp-Hitler (SSH), was set up specifically for Hitler's protection.
+In 1923, a small bodyguard unit, which became known as the Stosstrupp-Hitler, was set up specifically for Hitler's protection.
 It was under the control of the SA.
 Then in 1925, as the Nazi Party grew, the Schutzstaffel (SS) was created as a sub-section of the SA.
 Initially only about a hundred men, it was also originally a personal protection unit for Hitler.
 Several other bodyguard organisations, such as the Führerbegleitkommando (FBK), Leibstandarte SS Adolf Hitler (LSSAH), and Reichssicherheitsdienst (RSD) were created as sub-sections of the SS.
 Police and security forces available included the Geheime Staatspolizei (Gestapo), Ordnungspolizei (Orpo), Kriminalpolizei (Kripo), and Sicherheitspolizei (SiPo).
 In addition, the Nazi intelligence organisation, the Sicherheitsdienst (SD), investigated and performed security checks on people, including party members.
 If the SD personnel determined an arrest was to be made, they passed the information on to the Gestapo.
 Like many autocratic rulers, Hitler surrounded himself with security units for protection.